ayansengupta17/ayansengupta17.github.io/_projects/projects-1.md

      of 2 is used giving an output of 64x64x3.
 Sigmoid activation is used in this layer.
 Padding used is ‘SAME’.

-**Discriminator Architecture**
+**B** **Discriminator Architecture**

 1. Map the sentence vector into 4x4x128 tensor using a fully connected layer and reshape the same.

 2. A convolutional layer with filter dimension 3x3 over the input image.
 Stride length of 2 is used giving an output of 32x32x64.
 Leaky ReLU activation is used with the slope as 0.3.
 Padding used is ‘SAME’.
 Dropout with keep probability 0.7 was used.

 3. A convolutional layer with filter dimension 3x3 over the input image.
 Stride length of 2 is used giving an output of 16x16x128.
 Leaky ReLU activation is used with the slope as 0.3.
 Padding used is ‘SAME’.
 Dropout with keep probability 0.7 was used.

 4. A convolutional layer with filter dimension 3x3 over the input image.
 Stride length of 2 is used giving an output of 8x8x256.
 Leaky ReLU activation is used with the slope as 0.3.
 Padding used is ‘SAME’.
 Dropout with keep probability 0.7 was used.

 5. A convolutional layer with filter dimension 3x3 over the input image.
 Stride length of 2 is used giving an output of 4x4x512.
 Leaky ReLU activation is used with the slope as 0.3.
 Padding used is ‘SAME’.
 Dropout with keep probability 0.7 was used.

 6. Outputs from 1 and 5 are augmented along channels.

 7. A convolutional layer with filter dimension 3x3 over the input image.
 Stride length of 2 is used giving an output of 1x1x1024.
 Leaky ReLU activation is used with the slope as 0.3.
 Padding used is ‘SAME’.
 Dropout with keep probability 0.7 was used.

 8. Reshaped to a one dimensional vector and then converted to a single value using a fully connected layer.
 No activation used in order to use **tf.sigmoid_cross_entropy_with_logits()** to generate a probability implicitly

 **C**.  **Loss Functions**